allbizsupplies/taskrunner/README.md

 | `order_no`  | Required | the sales order number without any alphabetical suffix       |
 | `bo_suffix` | Optional | the alphabetical suffix for the sales order number, or blank |

-Run this command: `task.exe sales_order cancel yourcsvfile.csv`.
+Run this command: `pronto_task.exe sales_order cancel yourcsvfile.csv`.